loot/libloot/docs/metadata/data_structures/cleaning.rst

 --------

 Two plugin cleaning data structures are equal if all their fields are equal.
 `util` field equality is case-sensitive.
-If the `info` field is a string, it is treated as a localised content data structure.
+If the `detail` field is a string, it is treated as a localised content data structure.

 Examples